General conditions to enter in national territory of Timor-Leste

 - Can I work on a Class 1 Tourist Visa?

-Generally not.
-The visa is for tourism, family visits, and for business visits.
-It is not designed for work as an employee, and work of this kind is not permitted to holders of this class of visa.
-Those wishing to visit Timor Leste on business (e.g., to explore business opportunities, conduct negotiations etc.), may enter and stay for this purpose on a Class I visa.
-Persons wishing to work in Timor Leste should apply for the appropriate Work Permit or Residence visa.
+No..
+The visa is for tourism.
+It is not designed for work as an employee, and work of this kind is not permitted to holders of this visa.
+Those wishing to visit Timor Leste on business (e.g., to explore business opportunities, conduct negotiations etc.), may enter and stay for this purpose on a Business Visa Class I and Class II).
+Persons wishing to work in Timor Leste should apply for the appropriate Work Visa or Visa to establish residence to perform professional activities or a Special Stay Authorization.

 - I work for the United Nations in Timor Leste, or a UN Agency in Timor Leste.
 Do I need a visa?

-No. You are granted a special stay authorization by operation of the Migration and Asylum Law 2003 whilst you remain an employee of the UN or a UN Agency in Timor Leste.
+No. However you should apply for a special stay authorization under the article 14,nr 1, b) of the Migration and Asylum Law nr.
+11/2017 whilst you remain an employee of the UN or a UN Agency in Timor Leste.
 If you cease working for the UN you will need to depart the country or obtain the appropriate visa should you wish to extend your stay.

 - I have overstayed my visa.
 Will there be a penalty?

 Yes.
-You should contact the Immigration Service to regularize your status as soon as possible.
+You should contact immediately the Immigration Service to regularize your status as soon as possible.
 Do not let the situation wait longer than necessary.
-Article 116 of the Migration and Asylum Law 2003 provides the following fines per person for those who have overstayed their visa in Timor Leste :
+Article 141 of the Migration and Asylum Law 11/2017 provides the following fines per person for those who have overstayed their visa in Timor-Leste:

 Visa extensions cannot be authorized without proof of payment of any applicable fine for overstay.